noahehall/multicloud/providers/aws/services/globalInfrastructure/globalArchitecture.md

   - if the region fails, your SOOL
 - zone-resilient services: run in a single Availability Zone
   - if that AZ fails, your SOOL

-### Tags

-- Each tag consists of a key and an optional value
-- the best practice is to tag everything, then you can use those tags for various other things, e.g. fine-grained access control, cost allocation, querying/filtering, lifecycle management, analytics
-- think about
-  - job function/project attributes/cost allocation
-  - account/team/organization/etc
-  - ABAC/RBAC

-#### Cost Allocation Tags

-- specific to billing and track your AWS costs on a detailed level.
-- must be enabled; AWS uses the tags to organize your resource costs on your cost allocation report.
-- Cost Allocation Tags appear on the console after you've enabled Cost Explorer, Budgets, AWS Cost and Usage Reports, or legacy reports.
-- tag types
-  - AWS Generated: automatically applied on a best-effort basis; enable in the Billing and Cost Management console.
-    - available only in the Billing and Cost Management console and reports, and doesn't appear anywhere else in the AWS console, including the AWS Tag Editor.
-  - User Defined: tags that you define, create, and apply to resources.

-#### s3 tags

-##### Bucket tags

-- label buckets with AWS-generated tag or user-defined tag
-  - generated: AWS defines, creates, and applies the AWS-generated tag, createdBy,
-  - user defined: whatever you want

-##### object tags

-- a way to categorize and query your storage
-- up to 10 tags per object
-- keys can be up to 128 characters in length
-- values can be up to 255 characters in length
-- Key and tag values are case sensitive

-##### tag sets

-- all of the tags that are assigned to a bucket or object, up to 50
-  - keys must be unique
-- to modify tag sets via api: download all > modify > upload all

 ## well architected framework